-Recorded Music NZ has released the 2017 Economic Contribution of the Music Industry report.
-The report was commissioned by Recorded Music NZ with the support of industry organisations APRA AMCOS and The NZ Music Commission and conducted by PWC.
+Recorded Music NZ has released the 2018 Economic Contribution of the Music Industry report.
+The report was commissioned by Recorded Music NZ with the support of APRA AMCOS and The NZ Music Commission and conducted by PWC.

-The report reveals that the New Zealand music industry contributed $639 million to New Zealand’s GDP and 5,500 full time equivalent jobs (FTEs) in 2017, via indirect effects.
-This contribution grew markedly in 2017 and was primarily driven by strong growth in streaming revenues and live music.
+2018 was another successful year, building on 2017’s strong results.
+The report reveals that the New Zealand music industry contributed $731 million to New Zealand’s GDP via indirect effects, and directly employed around 3,000 people in full time equivalent jobs (FTEs) in 2018.
+The significant increase in annual economic contribution was primarily driven by a good year for live music, as well as continued growth in streaming revenues.